CFVerdier/F4CS/README.md

 Correct-by-Construction Closed-form Controller Synthesis

 # Installation
-In the current beta form, the project is not yet available on PyPi.
+This tool is still in beta.
+The project is not yet available on PyPi.
 Instead, download the project and run
 ```
 pip install -e <path>
 ```